 - Put “Stenciling in Your Neighborhood” door hangers on each door in the neighborhood.

-- When you are finished, please return the stenciling kit and all maps or papers, with drains marked, to the Government Center.
+- When you are finished, return the stenciling kit and all maps or papers, with drains marked, to the Government Center.

 - When you are finished stenciling, please fill out this survey so that we can continue to improve our program.